Abstract:

 λ(

 p).
-Under minimising the probability of ruin, using ing techniques of stochastic control theory, we establish the corresponding Hamilton-Jacobi-Bellman(HJB) equation and solve it to derive the optimal prevention-reinsurance strategy and value function.
-The results show there is a certain correlation between the two strategies, both of which are influenced by reinsurance premium claim size.
-Generally, as reinsurance becomes more expensive, insurance companies are more inclined to implement preventive plan; on the contrary, insurance companies have higher requirements for the effectiveness of prevention plan and are therefore more inclined to transfer risks by reinsurance.
+To minimize the probability of ruin, we employ techniques of stochastic control theory to establish the corresponding Hamilton-Jacobi-Bellman (HJB) equation which is then solved to derive the optimal prevention-reinsurance strategy and value function.
+The results show that there is a certain correlation between the two strategies, both of which are influenced by reinsurance premium claim size.
+Generally, as reinsurance becomes more expensive, insurance companies are more inclined to implement preventive plan; conversely, insurance companies have higher requirements for the effectiveness of prevention plan and are therefore more inclined to transfer risks by reinsurance.
 Verification and a numerical example are given to prove and illustrate our results.